AleksanderWa/WebLeads-Landing/SEO/PRODUCT_KNOWLEDGE_BASE.md

 - **Locked results**: If search finds more Places than credits available, remaining Places are locked
 - **Partial unlocking**: Users can buy credits incrementally to unlock more Places
 - **Persistent access**: Once Places are unlocked, they remain accessible forever
-- **Monthly reset**: Credits reset every month on billing date (unused credits don't roll over)
+- **Credit rollover**: Credits roll over to the next month and can accumulate up to 6 months before expiring

 ### Additional Pricing Notes
-- **Active Searches**: Free/Starter tiers allow only 1 active search at a time.
-Growth/Scale can queue multiple searches (5/10)
+- **Active Searches**: Discover/Starter tiers allow only 1 active search at a time.
+Growth can queue up to 3 active searches
 - **Emails**: Currently extracted only from company pages.
-Verification pipeline coming soon
+Email verification coming soon
 - **Decision-Makers**: Names + roles from company pages included in all plans
 - **Credits**: 1 credit = 1 Place (business/lead).
 Credits are consumed when searches complete
 - **Export & Access**: Unlocked Places can be exported in CSV/XLS format.
 Locked results require additional credits
+- **Credit Expiration**: Credits roll over month-to-month and expire after 6 months

 ### Example Usage Flow
 1. User creates search → Search starts processing (requires minimum 10 credits)